-As a director, Pesha Rudnick has directed over 20 new works nationally, including the recent world premiere of O.P.C. by Eve Ensler at the American Repertory Theater at Harvard University.
-She previously collaborated with Ensler as associate director of the world premiere of Emotional Creature at Berkley Repertory Theatre and Signature Theatre Center.
-Rudnick assistant directed the world premiere of American Night by Richard Montoya and Culture Clash at the Oregon Shakespeare Festival, directed Deborah Zoe Laufer’s Leveling Up at Florida Stage’s 1st Phase Festival, and directed the National New Play Network world premiere of Quiara Alegria Hudes’ 26 Miles at Curious Theatre Company.
+Nationally, Pesha has directed over 30 new works including the world premiere of O.P.C. by Eve Ensler at the American Repertory Theater at Harvard University.
+She previously collaborated with Ensler as associate director of the world premiere of Emotional Creature at Berkeley Repertory Theatre and Signature Theatre Center.
+She has also worked at the Oregon Shakespeare Festival, Creede Repertory Theater, Curious Theater Company, Florida Stage and The Kennedy Center in Washington, D.C.

 Megan Mathews was born and raised in Venice, CA, graduated from Harvard University, and received post-graduate training in educational theatre from NYU.
 She has worked in film and television production for Paramount, Castlerock, Gracie Films, Sony Pictures Imageworks, 20th Century Fox and Dreamworks Animation on such projects as "Clueless" (TV series), Mission Hill, The Critic, The Sam Simon Project, 50 First Dates, Big Fish, and Kung Fu Panda.
 She served as director of education at the Los Angeles Museum of the Holocaust, and as a facilitator with the Anti-Defamation League's A World of Difference Institute®.
 In 2013, Megan directed the premiere of Hang-Ups: An Evening of Phone Calls in Los Angeles.